Wilson Boulevard & N. Livingston Street Intersection Safety Project

 About the Project

-In Spring 2025, County transportation initiated this project to address current and future transportation operations at the intersection of Wilson Blvd and N. Livingston Street.
+In Spring 2025, County transportation staff initiated this project to address current and future transportation operations at the intersection of Wilson Blvd and N. Livingston Street.
 This review follows County Board action to adopt land use changes at 6045 Wilson Boulevard, as well as a State of Good Repair project for the traffic signal serving the pedestrian crossing at Powhatan Springs Park.
 This will include:

 - A traffic signal warrant analysis for the intersection